 Participants in one study of the effects of social activity on physical health indicated that they gained more strength and endurance as well as improved their sleep cycle because of having regular meetups and engaging in sports activities with friends.

 How to be Socially Active as a Senior

 There are hundreds of ways to keep a busy social calendar as a senior and it doesn’t always have to involve spending lots of money.
 On the contrary, it mainly involves self-motivation and proper time management.

-Use technology to keep in touch.
+- Use technology to keep in touch, such as a home phone service app.
 These days, there are many platforms that cater to different types of users, including seniors.

 If you live alone and not in a facility, consider hiring a caregiver not only to help you around the house but also to keep you company and go with you to these social activities.